 Photography is not just a matter of pressing a button on a camera.
 It involves a range of skills, artistic talent, and knowledge, including understanding copyright laws.
 One of the most common questions that arise when hiring a professional photographer is: who owns the pictures?
-In this blog post, we aim to shed light on this question and help you navigate the landscape of copyright and usage rights in the world of photography.
+In this blog post, we aim to shed light on this question and help you navigate the landscape of copyright and usage rights and ownership in the world of photography.

 Copyright: The Basics